-Nonprofit organizations are the lifeline of many local communities, helping to meet important societal needs that are often under-addressed by government and private sector.
+Nonprofit organizations are the lifeline of many local communities, helping to meet important societal needs that are often under-addressed by the government and the private sector.

 Non-profit IT service provider turns to self-learning email security

 We recently had a virtual sit-down with Stephanie McKee, Director of Technology Engagement, and Ben Knudson, Technologist, at Apparo, a Charlotte, North Carolina-based tech nonprofit.
 The organization’s mission is to connect nonprofits with IT education and training, business technology advice and projects, as well as affordable IT solutions.

 This Q&A dives into Apparo’s approach to email security, the threat landscape for nonprofit organizations and how IRONSCALES acts as a key anti-phishing layer in conjunction with Office 365 Advanced Threat Protection (ATP) to help their team of 13 simplify email risk mitigation for internal employees and customers.